shavaun/fingerstyleukulele/pages/index.md

 ## Welcome!

 These exercises are designed to help you practice fingerstyle ukulele skills.
-Start at the first exercise and learn them in order, taking the time to master each one before moving onto the next.
+Start at the first exercise and learn them in order.
+Take the time to master each one before moving onto the next.

-You do *not* need to know how to read traditional music notation, but the exercises are also provided in that format in addition to tablature.
+With each exercise, the explanation covers any new rhythm, music theory concepts, and traditional notation features introduced by the exercise.
 If you aren't familiar with tablature yet, check out [this page](tabs).

 ## You will need: